dabico/pyrefac/README.md

 ## Known Limitations

+### Git Operations

+The plugin clones the entire repository to a temporary directory to perform the refactorings.
+In order to make the process as efficient as possible, the plugin performs a shallow clone, which is then automatically deleted once the patch has been obtained.
+Although this approach is efficient for a single run, it may not be suitable for repeated runs on the same repository, as each run will perform a clone.
+One could consider caching the repository locally to avoid this, but then we have to make sure the local clone is kept up-to-date between runs.
+Furthermore, each run will require the repository contents to be reset to the original state.
+This is all assuming only a single instance of the plugin is running at any given time.
+If multiple instances are running concurrently, they may interfere with each other.
+With the current approach, each instance is completely isolated from the others.

+One thing to note is that this plugin uses `Git4Idea` to perform Git operations.
+Since the transitively included plugin uses the `git` executable under the hood, it is necessary to have said software installed on your system before running.
+Although most (if not all) modern systems will meet this requirement, it is worth pointing out if you intend to run the plugin in a containerized environment (e.g. a CI/CD pipeline or Alpine-based Docker container).
+Switching to a natively written Git implementation (e.g. JGit) would alleviate this issue, but I wanted to use as much of the existing JetBrains tooling as possible.

 ### Whitespace Preservation

 Some changes to the source code may result in whitespace changes.
 For example, changing the name of a parameter that is